amethyst/amethyst/book/src/controlling_system_execution/state-specific_dispatcher.md

     .expect("Failed to register PongSystemsBundle");
 ```

 The `DispatcherBuilder` can be initialized and populated wherever desired, be it inside the `State` or in an external location.
 However, the `Dispatcher` needs to modify the `World`s resources in order to initialize the resources used by its `System`s.
-Normally you will also want the `Dispatcher` to share the global thread pool which much be retrieved from the `World`.
 Therefore, we need to defer building the `Dispatcher` until we can access the `World`.
 This is commonly done in the `State`s `on_start` method.
 To showcase how this is done, we'll create a `SimpleState` with a `dispatcher` field and a `on_start` method that builds the `Dispatcher`.

 ```rust,edition2018,no_run,noplaypen
 # external crate amethyst;